jack3898/stuff-my-guts/README.md

 -   Clone this repository with `git clone`
 -   Install Docker with Docker Compose
 -   Run `npm install`
--   Run `docker-compose up`
+-   Run `docker-compose up` to launch a containerised database
+    -   Ensure your .env file is set in both the root of the monorepo and in apps/backend! .env.example files have been made to help you.
--   Run `npm run seed` to generate and seed a new Postgres database
+-   Run `npm run seed` to generate the database, tables and populate it with sample data
--   Run `npm run dev` to build and launch a dev server with the latest client and backend.
+-   Run `npm run dev` to build and launch the client and backend gateway
+-   Done!

+## Technologies

+The frontend application is written in TypeScript React, utilising a GraphQL API bundled with a custom Webpack configuration.

+The backend is also written in TypeScript with Prisma to make database management far easier.
+Support for code and type generation has been implemented to make the code as type safe as possible.

+The database technology of choice is PostgreSQL, but as this project uses Prisma, support for MongoDB, MySQL and other database technologies is possible (just a tweak of some settings).

+Jest is the unit testing framework of choice.
+Pre-commit hooks and eslint support is on its way.

+This project also uses the monorepo approach, all packages and dependencies are defined in this repository.